RavensbourneWebMedia/creativecollaboration/README.md

 # Learning Goals

+* Understanding of the language, techniques and values of another discipline to assist collaboration and innovation.

+* Production of entrepreneurial and creative ideas and critically  evaluate them and their impact within the market, taking into consideration ethical and sustainability factors.

+* Critical evaluation and synthesis of appropriate company, consumer behaviour and market intelligence to generate insight and audience development.

+* Identify, build and use professional networks and skillsets in support of a proposition and career development.

+* Implement a project plan for operational and/or financial purposes.

+* Knowledge of licensing, income generation, pricing models for freelance and business activities.

 # Rules of the road

 * **Be present**.
 If you happen to be late or absent, make sure you email me about it before a session starts.
-We'll deduct 2% from your grade for each uncommunicated tardiness or absence (aka the *2% Tardiness Tax*).
 * **Participate** in class debates and workshops.
 We'll make sure that your ideas have space to be heard and that nobody makes you feel uncomfortable about sharing them.
 * **Present** your work during formative and summative assessments.
 If you can't make it those days then you'll record your presentation and upload it to YouTube (or similar).
 * **Be responsible** for what happens in class.
 Organise with your peers to get class information and material that you may have missed.